vladislav-gorovenko/challenge-7-multi-step-form/README.md

+## Live

+You can check out the live version of the project here -> [https://vladislav-gorovenko.github.io/challenge-7-multi-step-form/](https://vladislav-gorovenko.github.io/challenge-7-multi-step-form/).

 # Multi Step Form Web App

 Welcome to my Multi Step Form Web App repository.
 This project is a solution to the Multi Step Form Web App challenge on [Frontend Mentor](https://www.frontendmentor.io).